-The Post 200 starts with the largest public companies with headquarters in the District and its suburbs.
-This year, we included all those companies that reported at least $150 million in 2011 revenue.
+The Post 200 starts with the 90 largest public companies with headquarters in the District and its suburbs.
 The rest of the list is made up of many of the largest private companies and nonprofit groups headquartered in the area; the region’s largest employers, law firms and lobbying organizations; its major sports teams, hospital operators and universities; and foreign companies with U.S. headquarters in the area.

-The staff of Capital Business collected information from companies; law and lobby firms; banks and credit unions; and nonprofit organizations based in or with major operations in the District, Virginia and Maryland to determine which firms should qualify.
-Employment data was provided by the organizations.
-Financial data for public companies, such as revenue and profit totals, shareholder equity and dividends, came from Bloomberg.
+The staff of Capital Business collected information from companies, law and lobby firms, banks and credit unions, and nonprofit organizations based in or with major operations in the District, Virginia and Maryland to determine which firms should qualify.
+Employment data was self-reported by the organizations.
+Financial data for public companies, such as revenue and profit totals, shareholder equity and dividends, came from Bloomberg News.
 Private companies provided their own financial information, and the figures were checked when possible against other public sources and compared with those of companies of similar size in the same industry.
 In a few cases, private companies declined to provide data, and their information was gathered by reporters from authoritative sources.
 Information on banks and credit unions came from the institutions themselves and data on file with the Federal Deposit Insurance Corp. or National Credit Union Administration.
 Data for the law and lobbying firms, hospital operators and nonprofit groups came from Post surveys, which were compared with other public sources.

 Each list was created using its own methodology.
 Most public companies were ranked by revenue, based on their most recent annual report, as were most private companies.
-Some financial firms use differing measures for revenue, so they were counted separately.
-Likewise, some private-company entries are included in the Post 200 based on metrics specific to their industry.
-New Enterprise Associates, for instance, was included because of the amount of assets it has under management.
+Some financial firms use differing measures for revenues, so they were counted separately.
+Likewise, a few private-company entries are included in the Post 200 based on metrics specific to their industry.
+Carlyle Group, for instance, was included because of the amount of money it has under management.
 Private companies that declined to provide data were omitted if the information could not be verified independently, no matter how large they seem.
-We included participating private companies that had at least $300 million in 2011 revenue.

-Nonprofit groups were ranked by the amount they spend on programs, based on an analysis conducted by the research firm GuideStar USA.
-Universities were ranked by the number of full-time students who had enrolled in the fall 2011 semester.
+Nonprofit groups were ranked by the amount they spend on programs in the greater Washington region, based on an analysis conducted by the research firm GuideStar USA.
+Universities were ranked by the number of full-time students who had enrolled in the fall 2010 semester.
 Large employers and foreign companies with U.S. headquarters here were judged by how many full-time employees work in the metropolitan area.

-Law firms were ranked by the number of lawyers based locally, and lobbying firms were ranked by 2012 lobby fees (through September) as tallied by the Senate Office of Public Records.
-In the sports category, Monumental Sports & Entertainment counts as one entry, even though it owns the region’s men’s and women’s professional basketball franchises and professional hockey team.
+Law firms were ranked by the number of lawyers based locally, and lobbying firms were ranked by 2010 lobby fees as tallied by the Center for Responsive Politics.
+In the case of Patton Boggs, the firm shows up on both the law and lobbying lists.
+The charts reflect its placement in both categories, but the firm counted just once for the purposes of the Post 200.
+In the same way, Monumental Sports & Entertainment counts as one entry, even though it owns the region’s mens and women’s professional basketball franchises and professional hockey team.